danielromm/ffmmas_litReview/README.md

 # ffmmas_litReview
 We systematically collected every peer-reviewed, English-language journal article or conference paper that uses geospatial methods to analyze Free-Floating Micromobility Access Systems (FFMMAS).
+This is intended to support researchers and analysts working with FFMMAS in navigating the existing literature.
+It is our hope that this will begin a process of collaboration and we encourage others to contribute to the table.